-Home Help for families Information & Advice Education Admissions and school choice Finding the right school
+Home Help for families Information & Advice Education & learning Admissions and school choice Finding the right school

 9 mins read

 The information on this page is for families in England only.
 I live in Northern Ireland, Scotland or Wales.

 On this page we explain how to find out information about schools and suggest some questions to ask when visiting.
 For information about the admissions system, see our school admissions webpage.

 Finding the right school place involves weighing up the pros and cons of different schools and the chances of getting a place.

 Even if you have been through school admission with other children, you may have a completely different set of questions for your child with additional needs.